ahmetemregurdal/oi-checklist/README.md

 - Start official past contests with a live timer and full performance tracking.
 - For contests on [oj.uz](https://oj.uz) and [qoj.ac](https://qoj.ac), submissions are auto-synced and scored per subtask.
 - Post-contest screens show rank, percentile, medal, and more.
 Based on actual historical results.
-- oj.uz and qoj.ac sync: Automatically update your checklist progress using your past submissions from two major platforms.
+- oj.uz, qoj.ac, and codechef.com sync: Automatically update your checklist progress using your past submissions from three platforms.
 - Arrange olympiads in any order you like, and hide those you don't want cluttering your view.
 - Attach personal notes to problems for strategy, hints, or reminders, enhanced with a rudimentary markdown editor.